 Garmin Edge 820

 The Garmin Edge 820 (released in 2016) promises most of the smarts found in the top-end Edge 1000, but for less money and in a smaller, lighter form factor.
-It really is packed with features: you get a 2.3in colour touchscreen, which we’ll discuss in a minute, along with oodles of advanced performance monitoring including VO2 max, recovery advisor, Strava Live segments, functional threshold power, advanced cycling dynamics and more.
+It really is packed with features: you get a 2.3in colour touchscreen, oodles of advanced performance monitoring, Strava Live segments, navigation, handy text/call notifications and more.

 It also gets a clever feature called GroupTrack, which helps you keep tabs on everyone in your riding pack.
 It gives you an on-screen map that shows where everyone else in your group is — providing they have a Garmin device that’s compatible with LiveTrack, that is.

-Routes can be created by the unit itself, once you’ve inputted the address you want, or uploaded from Strava’s Route Builder, or services like Ride With GPS.
+Routes can be created by the unit itself, once you’ve inputted the address you want, but we would recommend uploading from a known ride, or using Strava’s Route Builder or Ride With GPS.
 As with other models like the Edge 1000, you can tell the Edge 820 to route you along bike paths, roads or trails, depending on your preference.